 Kris frowned.
 “You’re sure?”

 “Bandits don’t teach that,” he insisted.
-“Their children won’t run from a fight, even if their outmatched or outgunned.
+“Their children won’t run from a fight, even if they’re outmatched or outgunned.
 They’ll die before going home empty-handed.”

 “Lizzie told me she wasn’t alone,” Monty continued.
 “She said she wanted her brother, and when I mentioned the colony she said, ‘no colony’.
 When I asked about her family, she just cried.
 That’s why I thought that she was a bandit slave.”